Apitally now supports AdonisJS

 Setting up Apitally for your AdonisJS project only takes a few minutes.

-1. The first step is to grab a client ID by signing up and creating an app in the Apitally dashboard.
+1. Get a client ID by creating an app in the Apitally dashboard.

-2. Then, add the apitally package to your project’s dependencies:
+2. Add the apitally package to your project’s dependencies:

 npm install apitally